DanielSon721/Portfolio/README.md

 > Add a menu bar at the top containing buttons: "About Me", "Writing Samples", "Projects"

-One step at a time, I built the skeleton of my portfolio.
+One step at a time, I built out my portfolio.
 And let me get one thing straight, ***A.I. never gets it right on the first try***.
 I had to constantly prompt engineer ChatGPT to get it to make my portfolio the way I had envisioned it.

 > Make it so "My Toolkit" and "Certifications" are in a column taking up the left 1/3 of the box, and have the "Projects" section take up the right 2/3